Why is water management work becoming more and more expensive?

 • Noorderzijlvest manages part of the city of Groningen and the planned expansions on the west side of the city.

 • Water authorities manage dozens of large and small facilities in order to manage and control surface water.
 These range from sewage treatment plants and pressure pipes to pumping stations, weirs, locks, and inlets.
-These facilities require maintenance or sometimes need to be completely replaced.
+These facilities require maintenance or sometimes need to be replaced completely.
 Some water authorities manage relatively new facilities or have already completed major maintenance cycles, while others are currently planning major interventions.

-• Noorderzijlvest is investing heavily in modernizing, among other things, purification systems and, where necessary, increasing the capacity of pumping stations.
+• Noorderzijlvest is investing heavily in modernising treatment systems for example and, where necessary, increasing the capacity of pumping stations.
 Our facilities often have a long service life.
 At some point, it becomes time for major maintenance, renovation, or total replacement.

-So the water board is investing more and more.
+So the water authority invests more and more.
 In what?

 Noorderzijlvest has already started a lot of work and carried out projects in recent years to create a climate-proof living environment.
 These include the following projects:

 • Investments in improving the quality of surface water are substantial everywhere.
-Noorderzijlvest has opted for careful preparation with area-specific processes.
+Noorderzijlvest has opted for careful preparation with area processes.
 This is important in order to be able to take measures that you and the residents can support.
-These area-specific processes take time.
+These area processes take time.

 • The treatment plants must be future-proof.
-In the Westerkwartier, Noorderzijlvest is constructing a new treatment plant that will replace three old ones.
-The large treatment plant in Garmerwolde is in need of major maintenance on several fronts.
-The transport of wastewater through the pipe system is also becoming more vulnerable over the years and requires maintenance.
+In Westerkwartier, Noorderzijlvest is constructing a new treatment plant that will replace three old ones.
+The large treatment plant in Garmerwolde is in need of a major overhaul on several fronts.
+The transport of wastewater through the pipe system becomes more vulnerable over time and requires maintenance.

-• Noorderzijlvest is constructing water storage facilities to temporarily collect excess water.
+• Noorderzijlvest is constructing balancing lakes to temporarily collect excess water.
 Noorderzijlvest is also working on retaining water for longer periods for later use.
 Retaining water for longer periods requires changes, such as different land use, different water levels, greater focus on improving soil structure, and a different, more natural layout of the area.

 Does it all have to be done quickly?